srzzz76/DeepMDI/README.md

 The proposed method consists of two sequential networks:

 - **PNNet (Pre-training Normalization Network)**: A self-supervised network for data normalization and pre-processing
-- **UMNet (Model-driven Unwrapping Network)**: A physics-informed network for phase retrieval that incorporates physical constraints
+- **UMNet (Untrained Model-driven Network)**: A physics-informed network for phase retrieval that incorporates physical constraints

 ## Project Structure